UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 and the varius design files edited at will as required.

-Similarly, generating the vignette also creates a .zip. file called `metawardsCatalyst.zip` that contains the same, but with additional code for runnign on Catalyst and post-processing on JASMIN.
+Similarly, generating the vignette also creates a .zip. file called `metawardsCatalyst.zip` that contains the same, but with additional code for running on Catalyst and post-processing on JASMIN.
 Once the design has been included, this can be sent to Christopher, who will run it using the `catalystJobscript.sh` script and copy the results to JASMIN in the `covid19` workspace.